amygdala/tensorflow-workshop/workshop_sections/distributed_tensorflow/README.md

 Then, To get the IP for your Jupyter server, you can run

 ```
-gcloud compute forwarding-rules list
+kubectl get services jupyter-external
 ```

-and use the listed `IP_ADDRESS` to navigate to your Jupyter server.
-A Tensorboard server is also available at `IP_ADDRESS:6006`
+and use the listed `EXTERNAL_IP` to navigate to your Jupyter server.
+A Tensorboard server is also available at `EXTERNAL_IP:6006`

 For more detailed explanation of distributed tensorflow, check out [the tensorflow docs](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/how_tos/distributed/index.md).

 ### Running the example

-Simply upload intro_word2vec_destributed.ipynb to your Jupyter server, and run through it.
+Simply upload `intro_word2vec_destributed.ipynb` to your Jupyter server, and run through it.